DataDog/integrations-extras/alertnow/README.md

     ![datadog webhook][6]

-4. Paste JSON Payload below and paste it in the Payload window.
+4. Copy the JSON Payload below and paste it in the Payload window.

     ``` json
     {